 Home allergens tend to be concentrated in the areas where we spend the most time.

-Basements are also known to harbor mold, irritants, and dust, particularly in climates that are prone to dampness and flooding.
+Basements are also known to harbour mould, irritants, and dust, particularly in climates that are prone to dampness and flooding.

 The living room can be another allergen hotspot, especially if there are carpeting and soft window treatments that cause particles to accumulate, leading to almost uncontrollable dust in the house.

-Lack of ventilation can create the ideal breeding ground for mold.
+Lack of ventilation can create the ideal breeding ground for mould.